Start Here

 In home golf sims since 2016 — started measuring garages before she owned a launch monitor.

 Current obsession Projector throw, hitting width, and joints that still work next year.
-A cheap mat saves money once and annoys you every swing after.
+Making the room earn a second tee time

 Nina Brooks signature bench card — Room first, launch monitor second.